Designing an Online Curriculum System for Educators

 How can we make sure teachers know about us in time?

-With the school year fast approaching, UnboundEd wanted to launch a digital marketing campaign to generate excitement and make sure that teachers busy prepping their curriculum for the year knew about UnboundEd’s free resources.
-We created a campaign of bold, clean, illustrated social media ads that stand out in the din social media, raising brand awareness, engaging audiences on Facebook and Twitter, and directing educators to UnbounrEd’s website.
+With the school year fast approaching, UnboundEd wanted to launch a digital marketing campaign to generate excitement in the education community over the summer and make sure that teachers busy prepping their curriculum knew about UnboundEd’s free resources.
+We created a campaign of bold, clean, illustrated social media ads that stand out in the din social media with values-aligned hashtags—raising brand awareness, engaging audiences on Facebook and Twitter, and directing educators to UnboundEd’s website.

 Our Client's Experience